Run surveys. Get insights. Unlock growth.

 Taking our word for it is probably not going to cut it.
 The good news is that there is plenty of research to back up our claim that good customer experience is invaluable.

-For starters, 89% of companies compete based on customer experience.
+For starters, most companies compete based on customer experience.
 That means that t’s becoming increasingly difficult to compete based on pricing or features.
 A company with a better customer experience will have more success in attracting and retaining customers.

 86% of customers are willing to pay more for a great customer experience.
 If you’re looking for a way to add more MRR and improve your bottom line, customer experience is the first part of your business to look at.